itsnotvaishnavi/LeetClues-AI-Chrome-Extension/README.md

 ## ✨ Features

-- 🔍 Automatically detects the LeetCode problem from the active tab
+- 🔍 **Problem Detection:** Automatically detects the LeetCode problem from the active tab.
-- 🧠 Generates progressive hints (Hint 1 → Hint 2 → Hint 3)
+- 🧠 **Progressive Hint System:** Generates progressive hints (Hint 1 → Hint 2 → Hint 3) with alternative and optimized approaches at advanced levels.
+- 🤖 **Auto-Mentor & Code Analysis:** Extracts code directly from the LeetCode editor or popup to analyze your progress and logic gaps.
+- 🕒 **Idle Tracking:** A non-intrusive floating AI mentor automatically appears with guidance if you're stuck for a set period of time.
+- 💡 **Reveal Solution:** Clears hint history and explicitly shows the final solution when requested.
+- 📚 **Learning Resources:** Direct integration with GeeksforGeeks to explore topics further.
-- ⚡ Uses Groq LLM API for fast real-time inference
+- ⚡ **Lightning Fast:** Uses Groq LLM API (`llama-3.1-8b-instant`) for fast real-time inference.
-- 🎨 Clean, modern, and responsive popup UI
-- 🔒 Ensures solutions are never fully revealed

 ---